soo-in/bug-report/README.md

 # INTERSECT Bootcamp 2024 Day 2

 This repository is for use by participants in the INTERSECT Bootcamp series.
-The dates so far have been:
+The dates so far have been: Sooin

 | Event | Dates | Location |
 | ----- | ------| -------- |